 A professional property developer is anyone that earns their living from buying property or land and then refurbishing, converting, renovating or building that property or land for profit.

 How to Make Profit from Developing Property.

 It is important to identify opportunities.
-An example may be a property that has been owned for a long period of time and is now in probate, the property could be run down, dated and in need of refurbishment and renovation.
-Another example would be a property that you can clearly see has a space in the garden for an additional property, this will of course come with calculated risk with regards the planning.
-There are plenty of opportunities to buy property that need the core elements that allow property development:
+An example may be a property that has been owned for a long period of time and is now in probate, the property could be run down, dated and in need of refurbishment or renovation.
+Another example would be a property that you can clearly see has a space in the garden for an additional property, this will of course come with calculated risk with regards to the planning.
+There are plenty of opportunities to buy property that need the core elements that constitute property development: